nadar/php-composer-reader/README.md

 # Composer read and manipulate library for PHP

-A PHP library to manipulate and read the composer.json file, free from any depencies.
+A PHP library to manipulate and read the **composer.json** file, free from any dependencies.

 ## Usage